 - Multiple and simultaneous interviews.

-- Consider a plan including resource implications, for investigation to be presented to the management and resources strategy group;
+- Consider a plan including resource implications, for the investigation to be presented to the Head of Service;

 - Consider any immediate protective action required.

 It is important to plan ahead and agree who will be part of the investigation team to ensure overall confidentiality.
 It may be necessary to involve a manager from Adult Services, this should be determined on a case by case basis.